hmnthabit/pyportscanner/README.md

-# pyportscanner: Efficient Python Port Scanner
+# pyportscanner: An Efficient Python Port Scanner
 pyportscanner is a python script that identifies the active ports of a given host efficiently.

 ## Features